aboutcode-org/scancode-toolkit/docs/source/rst_snippets/post_scan_options.rst

                          Sub-Option of: ``--tallies`` and ``--facet``.

 --tallies-key-files      Summarize license, copyright and other scans
-                         for key, top-level files, with occurance counts.
+                         for key, top-level files, with occurrence counts.
                          Key files are top-level codebase files such as COPYING, README and package manifests as reported by the ``--classify`` option: "is_legal",